 If you choose to plant grafted vines it’s important you order your vines on a rootstock that is both compatible with the variety you are planting and will produce the viticultural and grape quality characteristics you are wanting from this variety.
-It is always important to make sure the rootstock and the scion are compatible for grafting and that the rootstock is suitable for the soil type in your new vineyard site and we are happy to help you with your choice if necessary and we have a suite of rootstocks available to us which are less commonly used in Australia.
-There are also some great online resources for general Australian grapevine rootstock information such as Vine Health Australia’s website, this handy Rootstock Resources Factsheet with many bibliographic references for further rootstock resources and Wine Australia’s Rootstock Selection Helper Tool.
+It is always important to make sure the rootstock and the scion are compatible for grafting and that the rootstock is suitable for the soil type and climate conditions in your new vineyard site.
+We are happy to help you with your choice if necessary and we have a suite of rootstocks ain our high health in-house source block which are less commonly used in Australia.
+There are also some great online resources for general Australian grapevine rootstock information such as Vine Health Australia website, this excellent Rootstock Selection guide from California or this handy Rootstock Resources Factsheet with many bibliographic references for further rootstock resources and Wine Australia’s Rootstock Selection Helper Tool.

 If you’re renewing an older planting Chalmers always recommends replanting over top-working.
 We are confident that the benefits of newly established vines, when prepared and established properly, will give the best results in terms of quality and only see a marginally longer lag time between productivity of the old and new planting.

 It is important to understand that should you choose to top work the vines you have currently planted in your vineyard with a new variety, that this is not something we would recommend.
 There is always a risk of virus content in grapevines, and any viruses that are present in either the rootstock or the scion will move between the two.
 If these vines are top-worked with the new variety you are wanting, then this may add further to the virus load of the existing vine and can impact on the quality you can achieve in your vineyard.
 Even if the new bud used for top-working has a ‘virus free’ status it can still pickup any existing virus from the established vine in your vineyard.